sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 After I had an ordered my machine, [a security issue involving something called Intel's Management Engine was made public](https://www.wired.com/story/intel-management-engine-vulnerabilities-pcs-servers-iot/).
 System76 promptly announced that it was [disabling it in all of its laptops, including the ones it sold in the past few years, through a firmware update](http://blog.system76.com/post/168050597573/system76-me-firmware-updates-plan), something that [Dell is only doing on some very expensive models](https://liliputing.com/2017/12/dell-also-sells-laptops-intel-management-engine-disabled.html).
 The System76 CEO and one of their engineers did an [interview](https://www.youtube.com/watch?v=MujjuTWpQJk) with Bryan Lunduke about it (Note: System76 is a sponsor of Lunduke's YouTube show, which he discloses in the interview), plus another engineer held [an impromptu AMA on a Reddit post about the Intel ME issue](https://www.reddit.com/r/linux/comments/7gpcu5/system76_will_disable_intel_management_engine_on/dqktr8m/).

+Lastly, reflecting their commitment to some of the ethos Coleman discusses, I love how the fourth link down on [their Pop!\_OS documentation page](http://pop.system76.com/docs/) is titled ["Getting Started with Bitesize Bugs"](http://pop.system76.com/docs/bite-sized-bugs/).
+It's almost impossible to imagine Apple having something like that.

 OK so I like the company, but what kind of free software would I have to be using with Linux?

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/rbQQTXLNxjM" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe> -->

 ## What Software I'm Using on Linux

 Overall I haven't had to sacrifice much.
 The category where Linux and free software is furthest behind seems to be in photo and video editing -- think about Adobe's monopoly on that sector.
+(You may also find the examples in [System76's article on switching from Apple helpful](http://support.system76.com/articles/switch/)).

 **[LibreOffice](https://www.libreoffice.org/) instead of Microsoft Office**: Seems fine.
 Again, I rarely used Office on my Mac.
 I suppose if I have to make a spreadsheet and chart at home I'll have to Google "Libre Office calc [my problem]" rather than "Excel [my problem]" to get help, but I'll take my chances.